-- Students, who promptly return all necessary forms and who complete all promissory notes and entrance counseling, can expect disbursement of aid during the first week of the term.
-Enrollment must match the funding status (i.e. undergraduates full-time= 12 credits, ¾=9 credits or ½ time=6 credits)
+- Students, who promptly return all necessary forms and who complete all promissory notes and entrance counseling, can expect disbursement of aid the week prior to the first week of each term.
+Enrollment must match the funding status (i.e. undergraduates full-time= 12+ credits, ¾=9 credits or ½ time=6 credits).

 - Our office sends periodic e-mail messages throughout the year.
-Be sure to check your University e-mail account for important correspondence from our office.
-You can forward this account to a personal e-mail.
+Be sure to add firstname.lastname@example.org to your personal contacts and check your preferred e-mail account listed in MyNEVADA frequently for important correspondence from our office.

-- If any of your aid awards must be adjusted at any time during the year, you will be sent notification that you have a revised award notice available on MyNEVADA.
+- If any of your aid awards must be adjusted at any time during the year, you will be sent a revised award notice.

 Continuing Eligibility for Aid

-Generally, you may receive similar aid awards throughout your degree program if all of the following statements are true:
+Generally, your aid offers will remain similar throughout your degree program if all of the following statements are true:

 - Your family’s financial circumstances, number of family members, and family members enrolled in college remain the same.